 On January 12, 1861, the New York Journal of Commerce characterized opposition to secession as changing the nature of government "from a voluntary one, in which the people are sovereigns, to a despotism where one part of the people are slaves.”

-The War Between the States was absolutely Lincoln's war, hardly the manifestation of clashing interests between ordinary people.
+The War Between the States was inarguably Lincoln's war, hardly the manifestation of clashing interests between ordinary people.

-In order to discourage public dissent, Lincoln imprisoned more than 30,000 Northern citizens for allegedly “voicing opposition to the war”; censored telegraph and print communications; arrested congressmen and federal judges for their opposition to the war, their denunciation of Lincoln’s suspension of habeas corpus, and their promotion of peaceful resolution to war.
+In order to discourage public dissent, Lincoln imprisoned more than thirty thousand Northern citizens for allegedly voicing opposition to the war, challenging the government, or discouraging military enlistment; he censored telegraph and print communications; arrested congressmen and federal judges and even apprehended one third of the whole Maryland General Assembly for their opposition to the war, their denunciation of Lincoln’s suspension of habeas corpus, and their promotion of peaceful resolution to war.
+It was in just this way that political opponents, known before the war as the loyal opposition, were suddenly, after 1861, regarded as traitors.

-Clement Vallandigham was one of the many Northerners arrested.
+Clement Vallandigham was just one of the many tens of thousands of Northerners arrested.

 Vallandigham was a representative from Ohio who was convicted through an Army court martial of opposing the war.